I petition no more at the north palace-gate.

 Interpretation

-This poem was composed in 728 CE, when Meng Haoran was forty years old.
-This was a crucially important, and also the most cruel, year of his life.
-In this year, Meng Haoran traveled to Chang'an to sit for the Jinshi metropolitan examination.
-It was his first and only formal attempt at the examinations.
-At that time, he had already lived in reclusion in Xiangyang for many years, gaining fame for his landscape poetry and associating with literary giants like Wang Wei and Zhang Jiuling.
-Outwardly, he appeared a hermit content amidst forests and springs.
-But the forty-year-old Meng Haoran had never truly let go of his expectations for fame and achievement.
-Tang scholars considered forty the "age when a man should be strong for service" (as stated in the Book of Rites).
+This poem was composed in the 16th year of the Kaiyuan era (728 AD), when Meng Haoran was forty years old.
+This was a pivotal and brutal year in his life.
+In this year, Meng Haoran traveled to Chang'an to take the jinshi examination—his first and only formal attempt at the civil service exams.
+By this time, he had already lived in reclusion in Xiangyang for many years, was famous for his landscape poetry, and had cultivated friendships with literary giants such as Wang Wei and Zhang Jiuling.
+On the surface, he appeared to be a hermit content with his forest springs.
+But at forty, Meng Haoran had never truly let go of his expectations for fame and office.
+The Tang scholar-official class regarded forty as the "age of strength for service"; the Book of Rites states, "At forty, one is strong, and fit for office."
 This year, he felt he could wait no longer.
-Yet, he failed.
+And then he failed the exams.

 First Couplet: "北阙休上书,南山归敝庐。"

-Běi què xiū shàng shū, Nánshān guī bì lú.
+Běi què xiū shàng shū, nán shān guī bì lú.

-The opening strikes a tone of absolute resolution.
-"Northern gate of the palace" symbolizes imperial power, fame, and the direction Meng Haoran had yearned for over forty years.
-The word "No more" is decisive, allowing no negotiation, no thought of turning back.
+Explication: The opening is a gesture of absolute finality.
+"Northern Palace" is the imperial court, the symbol of fame and office, the direction toward which Meng Haoran had oriented himself for forty years.
+The word "no more" is decisive, leaving no room for negotiation, no intention of turning back.
 This is less a statement than a vow made to himself.
-"South Mountain" refers to the area south of Mount Xian in Xiangyang, where Meng Haoran's Riverside Garden was located.
-The phrase "my humble hut" is deliberately stark—it is not false modesty, but a truthful depiction of his circumstances, and a mix of self-respect and self-mockery.
-He could have used neutral terms like "old hut" or "former garden," but chose the word "humble" (bi, implying shabby, worn).
-This demonstrates clear-eyed recognition of his situation and a preemptive response to external judgment: do not pity me; I know how humble my state is.
+"South Mountain" refers to the area south of Xian Mountain in Xiangyang, where Meng Haoran's garden south of the stream was located.
+The phrase "humble hut" carries immense weight—it is not false modesty, but a truthful description of his circumstances, and more than that, a mixture of self-respect and self-mockery.
+He could have used neutral terms like "old cottage" or "former garden," but he deliberately chose "humble."
+This reflects both a clear-eyed assessment of his situation and a preemptive response to any judgment from the outside world: do not pity me; I know exactly how destitute I am.
+Between these two lines, from "north" to "south," from "palace" to "hut," from "send petitions" to "wend home," a dual shift in both space and state of mind is completed.
+Yet this shift is not composed; it is forced.
+It is not peaceful; it is resentful.

 Second Couplet: "不才明主弃,多病故人疏。"

-Bù cái míng zhǔ qì, duō bìng gùrén shū.
+Bù cái míng zhǔ qì, duō bìng gù rén shū.

 Third Couplet: "白发催年老,青阳逼岁除。"